Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Approach

 \subsubsection{Encoding}

 Since the solution for the test prioritization is an ordered sequence of tests, \approach uses a \textit{permutation encoding}.

-Assuming that, in our problem, we seek to order the execution of N tests, our approach encodes each chromosome as an N-sized array containing elements that indicate the position of a test in the order.
+Assuming that, in our problem, we seek to order the execution of N tests, our approach encodes each chromosome as an N-sized array containing integers that denote the position of a test in the order.
+For example, let $\tau=\langle t_1, t_2, t_3 \rangle$ be a chromosome for a test suite with three test cases; then, test case $t_1$ will be executed first, followed by $t_2$ and $t_3$ during regression testing.